 Preliminary research data indicate that regular Reiki treatment eases pain, boosts the immune system, improves blood pressure and variable heart rate, in addition to reducing stress (or more likely, because it reduces stress).
 I hope because it is becoming much more popular that there will be increased funding for additional studies.

 3. It is gentle & safe for everyone.

 There are no known contraindications to receiving Reiki treatment.
 It is appropriate for anyone of any age with any condition.
 It is not a religion or a religious practice.
 It is not a substitute for medical treatment and Reiki practitioners do not provide diagnoses.
-Reiki is a complementary treatment that works well with all other medical treatments or other complementary alternative therapies.
+Reiki is a complementary treatment or integrative practice that works well with all other conventional medical treatments or other holistic therapies.
 Additionally, it often enhances the efficacy of these other treatments and therapies.
 Many hospitals and hospices in the U.S. now have programs that incorporate Reiki treatment for not only patients, but their families and also for staff members.

 My clients say they notice a difference in how they feel with just one treatment, however, I recommend most people begin with a series of regular weekly treatments to sustain any noticeable relaxation and consistent stress-relieving benefits.
 The more you have at the beginning the better and faster it seems to work and the longer it seems to then last between treatments.

 I suspect I'll have future posts with more on Reiki questions that I'm frequently asked including what are absent (or distance) treatments?
 For now, I hope this article gives you a sense of why Reiki treatment is becoming so popular and why you might want to consider giving it a try.